-The School will use the state-approved MacMillan/McGraw Hill Social Studies series or other stateadopted text in the instruction of Social Studies, in addition the weekly Scholastic magazine/web-based Social Studies series and novels.
+The School will use the state-approved MacMillan/McGraw Hill Social Studies series or other stateadopted text in the instruction of Social Studies.
 The Social Studies curriculum includes the study of related knowledge and modes of inquiry selected from history, the humanities, and the social sciences, including anthropology, archaeology, economics, geography, history, law, philosophy, political science, psychology, religion, and sociology.

 Thematic units have been designed that integrate the various subjects and address key areas of social studies in alignment with Next Generation Sunshine State Standards and the Common Core Standards.
-Character Education components (respect, honesty, responsibility, self-control, tolerance, kindness, citizenship and cooperation) will be emphasized individually through thematic lessons and group projects.
+Character Education components (The nine core values are cooperation, responsibility, citizenship, kindness, respect, honesty, self-control, tolerance). will be emphasized individually through thematic lessons and group projects.